 04 / Operational due diligence pre-sale

-05 / The right-sized COO need
+05 / The right-sized senior-ops need

 06 / The diagnosis-first engagement

 The process feels leaky.
 Decisions take too long.
 Growth isn't translating into operational capacity.
 You know it could be running better but you can't name the specific problem yet.
-The Diagnose phase of a fractional engagement names the gap with numbers, in writing, in four weeks.
+The Diagnose phase of an Operations Architect engagement names the gap with numbers, in writing, in four weeks.
 You decide whether to keep going from there.
 No long-term commitment is required to get the diagnosis itself, and most operators leave that phase with a specific list of things that are costing them, even if they choose to fix it themselves from there.

 The Axis Method.
 Five stages.